bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 To add tax zones to a store, send a request to the [Create tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/create-tax-zones) endpoint.
 The following example creates a subdivision-based zone.

-The response provides an `id` for each tax zone.
+The response includes an `id` for each tax zone.
 Use the `id` to get, update, or delete a specific tax zone.

 <!--
 type: tab